 If you start having far more frequent or severe attacks of night cramps, see your doctor for an evaluation to rule out a more serious medical condition.

-Don’t confuse nighttime leg cramps with restless legs syndrome (RLS).
-RLS is annoying and may cause an aching sensation, but it’s not usually painful, and doesn’t cause cramping.
+Don’t confuse nighttime leg cramps with restless leg syndrome (RLS).
+RLS is annoying and may cause an aching sensation, but it’s not usually painful and doesn’t cause cramping.
+See home remedies for restless leg syndrome.